pelson/pelson.github.io/content/field_notes/cf_units_tex.md

 ### Parse tree into an abstract representation

-Once I'd produced the ANTLR rules, it is easy to turn this into a parser in any of the supported langagues.
+Once I'd produced the ANTLR rules, it is easy to turn this into a parser in any of the supported languages.
 In my case I chose the Python 3 target.

 For the lexer: